renderbox/django-release-manager/docs/index.md

 {% release_packages "basic" user=user file_group="js" %}
 ```

-In this example, we are managing a Package called 'basic' and we want to render the 'js' files.
-Controls for which version of the script to include is set in the Admin panel on the Release Manager record.
-What the example above will do is find the latest release version of the package, "basic", and render a link for all the "js" files included in the package.
+In this example, we are managing a Package called 'basic' and we want to render the 'js' file group.
+We pass along the user as well to get information about which version of the package the user has access to.

+What the example above will do is find the latest release version of the package, "basic", that the user has access to and render the link for all the "js" files included in the package.

-How this all works behind the scenes will be explained in the next steps.
+How this all works behind the scenes will be based on how you organize your packages as explained in the next steps.

-> **Note:** There can only be one package specified in a tag at a time but there can be multiple file_group in a comman seperated list like: "js,css,img" for example.
+> **Note:** Files are included in the template tag based on the file_group they are in.
+All files in a package release are rendered if they are in that file group.
+There is a template called "release_template.html" that handles what should be rendered based on the file extention.
+If the file ends in ".js" a "\<script\>" tag is used vs if the file is a ".css" file a "\<style\>" tag is used.
+There are examples later below when we talk about files.

 ### Admin Interfaces